kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	D. Use a stroke volume monitor
 	E. Fluid challenge followed by vasopressor

-#### Answer: ?
+#### Answer: E. Fluid challenge followed by vasopressor - ?

 ### Q2.65
-A 65-yo man with a Hx of hypertension (usual BP 150/90) and intermittent atrial fibrillation (AF) is admitted to ED with a 6-hr Hx of a painful white leg.
+A 65-year-old man with a history of hypertension (usual BP 150/90) and intermittent atrial fibrillation is admitted to the Emergency Department with a 6-hour history of a _painful white leg_.
+A large embolus is located in his left internal iliac artery, with distal ischaemia.
+He is brought to the operating room for embolectomy– revascularisation.
+Just before induction his BP is 200/100mmHg, which is treated with a labetalol infusion.
+Once circulation to the affected limb is re-established successfully, the BP falls to 160/90mmHg and the labetalol infusion is stopped.
+The patient is otherwise stable and is returned to the ICU postoperatively.
+Preoperatively his creatinine was 1.1mg/dl; 6 h postoperatively it was 1.8mg/dl.
+His urine was noticed to be tea coloured.
+The next morning the patient becomes anuric with a creatinine of 2.5mg/dl.
+His potassium is 6.8mmol/L and phosphate 1.9mmol/L. There is no evidence of postrenal obstruction.
+He is started on continuous haemofiltration.
+Which of the following is the _most likely cause for this patient’s acute renal failure_?

 	A. Systemic hypertension
 	B. Labetalol infusion